eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 ### Customizing the About Dialog

 The Eclipse Theia about dialog can be customized by binding a custom subclass of Theia’s `AboutDialog` class to `AboutDialog`.
-This is done with Theia Blueprint in the theia-blueprint-product extension.
+This is done with Theia IDE in the theia-blueprint-product extension.
 The easiest way to customize the about dialog is to adapt the class `TheiaBlueprintAboutDialog` in `theia-extensions/theia-blueprint-product/src/browser/theia-blueprint-about-dialog.tsx`.

 The widget is bound in `theia-extensions/theia-blueprint-product/src/browser/theia-blueprint-frontend-module.ts` like this: